We all know that sitting at a computer for hours on end is not good for our posture, but what can we do about it?

 7) Foam roller.
 I love this thing.
-I foam- roll my full body twice per day and sometimes more if I’m sitting for long periods of time.
-Here’s the one I use at home.
+(Our pick to buy on Amazon).
+I foam- roll my full body twice per day and sometimes more if I'm sitting for long periods of time.

 8) Arrange your work station properly.
 I'm not a work station expert, so I'll leave you with Cornell Universities' Ergonomic Guidelines for Arranging a Computer Workstation- 10 Steps for Users.

 Keep in mind, you may have a lean body, but if you've got bad posture, it offsets your entire presentation.

 9) Strengthen the scapular retractors – “Sit up straight!”
 The muscles that control trunk posture?
 The scapular retractors – trapezius, rhomboids, etc. – allow you to pull back your shoulder blades, bringing you into “proud chest” position.

 In sedentary folks, there's considerable weakness and atrophy in these muscles.
 A judicious dose of heavy rows and reverse flyes (or rear delt raises) can work wonders for improving the strength of the retractors.

 Of course, we can get seriously fancy and do things like the Hise shrug to hit the scapular retractors hard, but seldom-seen and esoteric exercises are the subject of a later blog post…